carpentries-incubator/docker-introduction/_episodes/advanced-containers.md

 The problem here is that the container and its filesystem is separate from our host computer's filesystem.
 When the container runs, it can't see anything outside itself, including any of the files on our computer.
-In order to use Python (inside the container) and our script (outside the container, on our computer), we need to create a link between the directory on our computer and the container.
+In order to use Python (inside the container) and our script (outside the container, on our host computer), we need to create a link between the directory on our computer and the container.

 This link is called a "mount" and is what happens automatically when a USB drive